lucky7xz/drako/README.md

 ```bash
 GOPROXY=direct go install github.com/lucky7xz/drako/cmd/drako@latest  # update drako
 ```
-NOTE: If go binary directory is not in specified in your path, try `~/./go/bin/drako`
+NOTE: If go binary directory is not in specified in your path, try `~/./go/bin/drako` or add `export PATH=$PATH:~/go/bin` to your bashrc.

-NOTE: If newly added bootstrap profiles do not appear after an update, it is because Drako only attempts to bootstrap if `config.toml` is missing.
-Even then, it will **not** overwrite existing profile files.
-To force a full clean-up, use `drako purge --destroyeverything` (or see below for more granular options).
-Make sure you have backed up your personal work first!

 ### 🧭 Navigation